–A blog series by Bill Rau–

 While we were waiting for the museum to open, David looked at me and asked, “Do you like Picasso?”

 My answer would be different today, but then, my answer was,

 “No, I don’t like the master.
 But I have a theory about why I don’t.”

 He looked at me inquisitively, and said, “Tell me.”

 I replied, “It’s because I feel that I don’t understand him.
 I think that if I understood him better, I would appreciate his work more.”

 David broke into a giant grin and said, “Exactly.”

 Today I am glad to say that I do understand Picasso and I do very much love his art.
 And I know that once we understand the deeper historical context and how an artist evolved, we will always appreciate them more.

-In this three-part series, we will explore some of the historical events that have not only influenced art but completely changed how we view and value it.
+In this series, we will explore some of the historical events that have not only influenced art but completely changed how we view and value it.
 In particular, we will discover how religion, politics, wealth and war at various periods in world history have shaped our perception of art.
 And it is my hope that, through the examination of a few paintings that our gallery either currently owns or has previously owned, we’ll learn from a historical perspective what makes them special.